 5. Consequences of Fake-Self-Employment for the Client

-If bogus self-employment is proven, both client and contractor must expect legal and financial consequences.
+If bogus self-employment is proven, both the client and contractor must expect legal and financial consequences.

 In the case of the client, all liability and payment obligations apply retroactively in the case of bogus self-employment as for normal employees.
 This means that the client must pay social security contributions retroactively for up to four years.